-The orientation program is designed to introduce students to course of study programs, campus resources, student support services, and college success tips.
-Students will have the necessary tools to make a smooth transition to college life.
+The New Student Orientation is designed to introduce students to course of study programs, campus resources, student support services, and college success tips.
+Students will learn the necessary tools to make a smooth transition to college life.

 Students who are new to Citrus College MUST complete the New Student Orientation by the specified deadline.
-All future registration may be withheld from students who have not completed orientation by the deadline.
-Students who believe they are exempt or those who want to read about procedures for challenging matriculation regulatory provisions can refer to the Matriculation Exemption Criteria on the previous page.
+Registration may be withheld from students who have not completed orientation by the deadline.
+Students who believe they are exempt or those who would like to read about procedures for challenging matriculation regulatory provisions can refer to the Matriculation Exemption Criteria on the previous page.